gravitational/gravity/docs/6.x/overview.md

         min: "2GB"
 ```

-The cluster manifest works in conjunction with [Helm charts](https://helm.sh/)
+The image manifest works in conjunction with [Helm charts](https://helm.sh/)
 and Kubernetes resources like jobs and configuration maps.
 These tools provide
 the high degree of flexibility for specifying how applications are installed,
 updated and configured.